rant-lang/reference/src/language/keywords/continue.md

 # @continue

-The `@continue` charm exits the current repeater iteration and optionally overwrites the iteration's output with another value.
+The `@continue` keyword exits the current block iteration and optionally overwrites this iteration's output with another value.

 TODO